AbdulRaffayQureshi/Islamic-Library-Management-System-C/README.md

 ## Description

-This project is a simple Quiz Game implemented in C. It allows users to register, login, borrow books, return books, and search for books in a library system.
+This project is a Library Management System implemented in C. It allows users to register, login, borrow books, return books, and search for books in a library system.
 The project demonstrates basic file handling, user input, and data manipulation in C.

 ## Features